danielmolina81/python-challenge/README.md

 # python-challenge

+Note about path:
+As the os.path.join function works based on the current directory where the user is executing the main.py file.
+I included a prompt that helps to make sure the user is located in the right directory when executing the main.py file.

+For PyBank: /../python-challenge/PyBank/
+For PyPoll: /../python-challenge/PyPoll/

 Background

 It's time to put away the Excel sheet and enter the world of programming with Python.
 In this assignment, you'll use the concepts you've learned to complete two Python challenges, PyBank and PyPoll.
 Both tasks present a real-world situation where your newly developed Python scripting skills come in handy.